carlescliment/sinatra-personal-webpage/_posts/temporal-coupling.md

             self.log_new_recipe(recipe)
 ```

-Now, he just has to change his controller, calling the component with the appropriate flags:
+Now, she just has to change his controller, calling the component with the appropriate flags:

 ```
     creator.create(recipe, false, true)